 Leeds Castle Fireworks Display 2009

 The Fireworks display itself was without a doubt the best one I have ever been to.
 The entire show lasted just on 30 minutes, which is longer than most of the ones that I have been to previously.
-What made it even better was unlike most shows, it was done in synchronisation to music, and done very well indeed, each song had it’s own unique set of fireworks, creating their own unique colours and patterns.
+What made it even better was unlike most shows, it was done in synchronisation to music, and done very well indeed, each song had its own unique set of fireworks, creating their own unique colours and patterns.

 Leeds Castle Fireworks 2009